 Robert J. Charlson is Professor Emeritus of Atmospheric Sciences and Chemistry at the University of Washington.

-"As the Chief Scientist of the world's largest research program aimed specifically at the climatic aspects of clouds, aerosols, and radiation, I find this unique book, authored by the leading lights in our subject, to be an in-depth review of the latest, hottest discoveries about clouds, including how they are changing now and how they might change in the future.
+"As the Chief Scientist of the world's largest research program aimed specifically at the climatic aspects of clouds, aerosols, and radiation, I find this unique book, authored by the leading lights in our subject, to be a unique review of the latest, hottest discoveries about clouds, including how they are changing now and how they might change in the future.
 In a style which is thorough yet engaging and accessible, this book reviews, in a single volume, information scattered so widely across the literature that it would take a year or more to find.
 This book is a godsend to those who would understand the vital role of clouds in the current and future climate."--Warren Wiscombe, Senior Scientist, NASA Goddard Space Flight Center"—

 2009 ASLI Choice Award